cran/scidb/README.md

 install_github("SciDBR","paradigm4",quick=TRUE)
 ```

+Note!
+The SciDBR package depends on the RCurl R package, which in turn requires
+support for the curl library in your operating system.
+This might mean that
+you need to install a libcurl development library RPM or deb package on your
+OS.
+On RHEL and CentOS, this package is usually called `libcurl-devel` and on
+Ubuntu it's called `libcurl4-gnutls-dev`.

 The SciDB R package requires installation of a simple open-source HTTP network
 service called on the computer that SciDB is installed on.
 This service only
 needs to be installed on the SciDB machine, not on client computers that